Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: Introduction

-To address long-tailed problems, massive long-tailed learning studies have been conducted in recent years.
-Lin \etal.~\cite{lin2017focal} propose focal loss, a cost-sensitive learning method, to effectively address the data imbalance by reshaping the standard cross-entropy loss.
-Zhao \etal.~\cite{zhao2021graphsmote} tackle the problem by interpolating tail node embeddings and generating new edges to augment the original graph.
-The advancements in tackling long-tailed problems drove the publication of several studies on the survey of long-tailed problems~\cite{fang2023revisiting, Fu2022Longtailed, zhang2021bag, zhang2023deep, yang2022survey}, which generally categorize the existing works with respect to the different types of learning algorithms (\eg, re-sampling~\cite{chawla2002smote, liu2009exploratory}, cost-sensitive learning~\cite{cao2019learning, wang2021seesaw}, transfer learning~\cite{liu2021gistnet, li2021self}, decoupled training~\cite{zhang2021distribution, kang2020decoupling}, and meta learning~\cite{jamal2020rethinking, wang2017learning, shu2019meta}).
+Massive long-tailed learning studies have been conducted in recent years, proposing methods like the cost-sensitive focal loss to effectively address the data imbalance by reshaping the standard cross-entropy loss~\cite{lin2017focal}, and graph augmentation by interpolating tail node embeddings and generating new edges~\cite{zhao2021graphsmote}.
+The advancements in tackling long-tailed problems drove the publication of several studies on the survey of long-tailed problems~\cite{fang2023revisiting, Fu2022Longtailed, zhang2021bag, zhang2023deep, yang2022survey}, which generally categorize existing works by different types of learning algorithms (\eg, re-sampling~\cite{chawla2002smote, liu2009exploratory}, cost-sensitive~\cite{cao2019learning, wang2021seesaw}, transfer learning~\cite{liu2021gistnet, li2021self}, decoupled training~\cite{zhang2021distribution, kang2020decoupling}, and meta learning~\cite{jamal2020rethinking, wang2017learning, shu2019meta}).

-Despite tremendous progress, some pivotal questions largely remain unresolved, \eg, \textit{how can we characterize the extent of long-tailedness of given data? how do long-tailed algorithms perform with regard to different tasks on different domains?} To fill the gap, this work aims to provide a systematic view of long-tailed learning with regard to three pivotal angles in Fig.~\ref{fig:taxonomy}: \textbf{(A1) the characterization of data long-tailedness:} long-tailed data exhibits a highly skewed data distribution and an extensive number of categories; \textbf{(A2) the data complexity of various domains:} a wide range of complex domains may naturally encounter long-tailed distribution, \eg, tabular data, sequential data, grid data, and relational data; and \textbf{(A3) the heterogeneity of emerging tasks:} it highlights the need to consider the applicability and limitations of existing methods on heterogeneous tasks.
-With three major angles in long-tailed learning, we design extensive experiments that conduct 13 state-of-the-art algorithms and 6 evaluation metrics on 14 real-world benchmark datasets across 4 tasks from 3 domains.
+Despite tremendous progress, some pivotal questions largely remain unresolved, \eg, \textit{how can we characterize the extent of long-tailedness of given data? how do long-tailed algorithms perform with regard to different tasks on different domains?} To fill the gap, this work aims to provide a systematic view of long-tailed learning with regard to three pivotal angles in Figure~\ref{fig:taxonomy}: \textbf{(A1) the characterization of data long-tailedness:} long-tailed data exhibits a highly skewed data distribution and an extensive number of categories; \textbf{(A2) the data complexity of various domains:} a wide range of complex domains may naturally encounter long-tailed distribution, \eg, tabular data, sequential data, grid data, and relational data; and \textbf{(A3) the heterogeneity of emerging tasks:} it highlights the need to consider the applicability and limitations of existing methods on heterogeneous tasks.
+With three major angles in long-tailed learning, we design extensive experiments that conduct 18 state-of-the-art algorithms and 10 evaluation metrics on 17 real-world benchmark datasets across 6 tasks and 4 data modalities.